 It’s actually quite easy to paint a waterfall and I did so using my fan brush!
 Continue reading to learn more!

 This painting was done on a 12″ x 16″ canvas.
-I do not use this particular size often but I selected it because it is taller.
-Since this design is a long waterfall, I found it necessary to use the longer canvas.
-IF you only have the 11″ x 14″ size, this can still work!
+I selected this size canvas because it is taller.
+If you only have the 11″ x 14″ size, this can still work!
 Your waterfall can be a tad shorter 🙂

 - 12" x 16" canvas

 - White Paint Pen (Optional)

 - Matte Black Acrylic Paint (I used Apple Barrel)

 - Circle To Trace Moon